 Even if I allowed my children free range in their book selections, as long as I’m choosing our read-alouds, I continue to have input on the books they are consuming.
-By selecting excellent books, I’m ensuring that my kids are being exposed to great stories and quality literature, and am hopefully training their appetites to crave the better choices.
+By selecting excellent books, I’m ensuring that my kids are being exposed to great stories and quality literature and am hopefully training their appetites to crave better choices.

 This has worked wonders for us over the years!
-So many times I’ve seen my oldest child put aside books that I hadn’t outright stopped her from reading (but wasn’t thrilled that she had chosen).
-She’s being brought up on the good stuff, and mama’s influence is paying off in the form of the development of her own good taste.
+So many times, I’ve seen my oldest child put aside books that I hadn’t outright stopped her from reading (but wasn’t thrilled that she had chosen).
+She’s being brought up on the good stuff, and Mama’s influence is paying off in the form of the development of her own good taste.

 Discussion & Communication

 Reading with our kids as they grow is probably the best thing we can do to keep those lines of communication open.
-Reading sparks conversation, and who better to talk over the issues and ideas communicated in a book than the people who you read it with?
+Reading sparks conversation, and who better to talk over the issues and ideas communicated in a book than the people whom you read it with?

 I’m constantly amazed by the variety of topics that our current read-alouds have raised in discussion.
 Everything from “what do you think is going to happen next?” to “was such-and-such character wrong to have done what they did?”.
-And it’s not just mama asking the questions either.
+And it’s not just Mama asking the questions, either.
 Exploring books with my children has opened up our conversations to ideas I’m not sure we would have encountered otherwise.

 Benefits for Mom!

 Some of the greatest benefits of reading aloud to my children over the years have been to me!
 Isn’t that just the way it is with homeschooling too?
-We spend so much time and energy teaching, training, and pouring into our children’s lives only to find that we have gained so much ourselves in the process!
+We spend so much time and energy teaching, training, and pouring into our children’s lives, only to find that we have gained so much ourselves in the process!

 I love kid lit!
 While reading with my children, I get to read all the wonderful books that I’m “too old for”!
-I get to exercise my own stagnating imagination by travelling in time and space, visiting other worlds, and getting to know both real and imagined people (or creatures!).
+I get to exercise my own stagnating imagination by traveling in time and space, visiting other worlds, and getting to know both real and imagined people (or creatures!).

 I’ve also improved my own spoken and written language skills through reading aloud.
-My vocabulary has definitely improved, and I bet if I ever find myself in any kind of public speaking role, I’ll find that my oratory skills have greatly benefited from the hundreds of hours I’ve put in reading aloud to my children.
+My vocabulary has definitely improved, and I bet if I ever find myself in any kind of public speaking role, I’ll find that my oratory skills have greatly benefited from the hundreds of hours I’ve put into reading aloud to my children.

-The academic benefits of reading aloud may very well have been what motivated me to begin this read aloud culture in my home, but it’s all of these not so obvious bonuses that keep me going and make it oh-so-worth it in the end.
+The academic benefits of reading aloud may very well have been what motivated me to begin this read-aloud culture in my home, but it’s all of these not-so-obvious bonuses that keep me going and make it oh-so-worth-it in the end.